Demographics of the Northwest Territories: Immigration

+The 2021 census reported that immigrants (individuals born outside Canada) comprise 4,145 persons or 10.3 percent of the total population of the Northwest Territories.

+Recent immigration

-The 2016 Canadian census counted a total of 3,690 immigrants living in the Northwest Territories.
+The 2021 Canadian census counted a total of 810 people who immigrated to the Northwest Territories between 2016 and 2021.

 Internal migration

 A total of 12,100 people moved to the Northwest Territories from other parts of Canada between 1996 and 2006 while 15,955 people moved in the opposite direction.
 These movements resulted in a net influx of 825 from Newfoundland and Labrador, 295 from Nunavut, 235 from Quebec and 195 from Nova Scotia; and a net outmigration of 3,955 to Alberta, 705 to British Columbia, 260 to Manitoba, 245 to Ontario and 230 to the Yukon.
 (All inter-provincial movements and official minority movements of more than 100 persons are given.)